Filing For Insurance Reimbursement

 “IN-NETWORK” INSURANCE COVERAGE:

-As of January 1, 2013, I am no longer an "in-network provider" or “preferred provider” for any health insurance plan or “managed care” company.
+I am no longer an "in-network provider" or “preferred provider” for any health insurance plan or “managed care” company.
 This means that, if you plan to see me in psychotherapy with your insurance company paying for part of that expense, you will have to ensure that you have "out of network benefits for outpatient mental health services" as part of your policy provisions.

 What you can do if you do not currently have “out-of-network benefits for outpatient mental health services”: